deletehead/pen_300_osep_prep/blog.md

 ## 1 Evasion Techniques and Breaching Defenses: General Course Information
 Overview of the course was typical.
 I like how they defined pentest (external vs internal) and red team engagement.
 I'm sure some would disagree with their definitions but I liked the clarity of what they said.

-## 2020-11-28
-Got materials at 19:00.
-Began organizing VMs, info, connectivity, and parsed through syllabus.
-Looking good so far.
+## 2 Operating System and Programming Theory